ElektraInitiative/libelektra/doc/decisions/decision_process.md

 - there are several considered alternatives, each with rationale and implication
 - decision, rationale and implications is **not** yet filled out if there are people arguing for different options (to keep the discussion unbiased)

-Here "the decision" should not have one decision but several well-described solutions.
+Here "the decision" should not only have one decision but should describe several solutions.
-So for several solutions a proposal, rationale and implication should be given.
+For each solution a proposal, rationale and implication should be given.

 This step is finished when every reviewer approves.